-The State of Minnesota continues to face budget deficits.
-Preliminary forecasts for 2013 do not show strong signs of economic improvement.
-The projections also show a significant structural deficit for 2013.
-The new legislature will look at all possible options to provide additional stability to the budget.
-The Governor and Legislature will each present tax reform plans and will include a services tax.
-Taxing professional services has been proposed several times over the past 25 years and the potential for new legislation continues.
+The State of Minnesota faced a budget deficit in 2013.
+Early preliminary forecasts showed signs of some economic improvement.
+The projections also showed a significant structural deficit for 2014, 2015 & 2016.
+The new legislature considered all possible options to provide additional stability to the budget.
+The Governor and Legislature each presented tax reform including a services tax.

 What is the tax on professional services?

 Many times in previous years legislation has been introduced to tax accounting services.
 Some proposals have included business-to-business transactions and proposals have exempted business-to-business proposals.
 None of these proposals included a clear definition of which accounting services would be included.

 Depending on where you are located in Minnesota, a sales tax on accounting services could add almost 8 percent to the cost of any work done in the state.

 The MNCPA has opposed a sales tax on accounting services and we continue to communicate our position to legislators.
 MNCPA members have testified before legislative committees and continue working to educate legislators on the impact a sales tax on accounting services will have on clients, business and the profession.